bolrog/itsy-pac/README.md

 Only one coin button is mapped (P1) because I ran out of GPIOs on the ItsyBitsy.

 Written to be fast, not readable.
 Haven't measured latency much yet.

 Borrows debouncing idea from Daemonbite.
+Uses N-key rollover implementation by Keyboardio Inc. and Nico Hood.